How To Use And Configure WordPress Widgets – Part 4

 Enter the following information into the widget settings:

-1. RSS feed URL: Enter the RSS feed URL into this field.
+1. RSS feed URL: Paste the RSS feed URL here.

-2. Feed Title: If you want to add an optional widget feed, type it here.
+2. Feed Title: If you want to add a title to your feed, enter it here.

-3. Items to display: Select how many RSS feed items you want to show on your sidebar from this drop-down menu.
+3. Items to display: Choose the number of RSS feed items you would like to display on your sidebar navigation section from the drop-down menu.

-4. Display item content: Tick this box if you would like to show the RSS feed content.
+4. Display item content: Check this box if you want to show the RSS feed content.

-6. Display item date: Tick this box if you would like to show the RSS feed item date.
+6. Display item date: Check this box if you would like to show the RSS feed item date.

 WordPress RSS Widget settings